patrickm68/website-Nodejs/docs/basics.md

 I.click('Save');
 ```

-> ℹ `selectOption` works only with standard <select> HTML elements.
+> ℹ `selectOption` works only with standard `<select>` <select placeholder="select"></select> HTML elements.
 If your selectbox is created by React, Vue, or as a component of any other framework, this method potentially won't work with it.
 Use `click` to manipulate it.

-> ℹ `checkOption` also works only with standard <input type=checkbox> HTML elements.
+> ℹ `checkOption` also works only with standard `<input type="checkbox">` <input type="checkbox"> HTML elements.
 If your checkbox is created by React, Vue, or as a component of any other framework, this method potentially won't work with it.
 Use `click` to manipulate it.

 Alternative scenario: